THE JOHNNY TAYLOR FIVE

 Photograph © Northern Daily Mail

-The Johnny Taylor Five taken at the Billingham Arms about 1964.
+The Johnny Taylor Five taken at the Billingham Arms Hotel about 1964.
 Henry Fawcett played rhythm guitar, Gary Phillips on vocals, Johnny Taylor on drums, Eric Shoosmith on lead guitar with Gordon Valentine on bass.

 Eric Shoosmith, who was lead guitarist with the band between 1963 and 1965, tells us that the Johnny Taylor 5 was formed in Billingham and played all the usual clubs but, for whatever reason, rarely in Hartlepool.
 Gordon and Eric were in the same year at Henry Smith's School on the Headland (a school they both loathed) and it was during 1957/58 that they took up the guitars.
 Eric played with The Intruders in a residency at the Queen every Saturday until Gordon headhunted him for the JT5 in early 1963.